scala-native/improvement-proposals/proposals/inline-classes.md

  1. A field for the total size of the instance class.
  2. For each field that has the type of a type parameter: a way to compute a reference to the field.
 This could be stored as an offset to be added to the (possibly shifted) address of the enclosing object.
 The offset would contain both the field offset and the vtable info for the inline class.
-If the last bits of this offset are `000` this would indicate that the field is of a regular class type.
+If the last four bits of this offset are `0000` this would indicate that the field is of a regular class type.
 In that case, the computed value needs to be dereferenced once to get the correct reference.

 **Example**: